alexeyneu/tool3/tool3/ReadMe.txt

     MICROSOFT FOUNDATION CLASS LIBRARY : tool3 Project Overview
 ===============================================================================

-The application wizard has created this tool3 application for you.
-This application not only demonstrates the basics of using the Microsoft Foundation Classes but is also a starting point for writing your application.

-This file contains a summary of what you will find in each of the files that make up your tool3 application.

 tool3.vcxproj
     This is the main project file for VC++ projects generated using an application wizard.
     It contains information about the version of Visual C++ that generated the file, and